dzid26/StepperServoCAN/README.md

     - COUNTER
     - CHECKSUM

-### SoftOff as a fault mode
+#### SoftOff as a fault mode
+SoftOff mode will be entered automatically in case of communication loss or corruption.

+#### SoftOff lockout
-SoftOff mode will be entered automatically in case of communication loss.
-To prevent accidental actuation when communication is unexpectedly restored later, the steering commands will be blocked until the Off command is received.
+To prevent accidental actuation when communication is unexpectedly restored **later**, the steering commands will be blocked until the explicit Off command is received first.
 This mitigation feature is only activated *after* the torque is ramped down to 0Nm.

+### CAN TX
-Actuator will report back its status every 10ms:
+Actuator will report its status every 10ms:
-- 0x22F (0559) STEERING_STATUS
+- 0x22F (559) STEERING_STATUS
     - STEERING_ANGLE (deg)
     - STEERING_SPEED (rev/s)
     - STEERING_TORQUE (Nm)